-Caveats to be read in in addition to the above Landmark transfer of equity Questions and Answers :
+General Advice to read in conjunction with the above Landmark transfer of equity Advice :

 Tax and Legal

 Transfer of Equity Conveyancing for Leasehold titles

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Landmark or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at finalisation of the transfer of equity conveyancing.

 Your property may be repossessed if you do not keep up repayments on your mortgage with Landmark.